 Creating an eBook with Pictures

-My students loved reading about characters from Greek myths.
+During our unit on Greek mythology, I wanted my students to read passages.
 Unfortunately, my budget didn’t allow me to purchase books for everyone.
-So I set to work writing my own passages.
+So I set to work writing my own.
 Again, I ran into a problem: too much copying!
 Then I realized that I could upload the passages into Classic Google Sites.
 Voila, an eBook!

 I decided to group the characters into four groups: creatures, gods and goddesses, heroes, and more myths.
 For each category, I made a cover page.